 The softest and fluffiest rolls that you will ever make... with my favorite ingredient: beer!

-I love cooking and experimenting with beer.
+Anyway, now I love cooking and experimenting with beer and all the different beer flavors.
 So basically anything made with beer is a win in my book!

 I actually made these rolls for Thanksgiving last year and they were a huge hit.
 For the past couple years, since we’ve been living in Michigan, we’ve been going to my Aunt’s house for Thanksgiving – I always bring something and these were on my menu last year.